New Orleans Child Relocation Lawyers

 - Obtain court authorization to relocate, after a contradictory hearing

 - Obtain the “express written consent of the other person.”

 Can I relocate if I’m not the primary domiciliary parent?

 If you are NOT the primary domiciliary parent, meaning that your child lives with your coparent most of the time and you have visitation, you can absolutely move.
 There is no statute that is triggered by you moving away.

 However, moving farther away or even out of state can affect your child custody order.
-If you live in New Orleans and want to move to Slidell for a new job, and you see your child on weekends and during holiday breaks, that move likely won’t affect the plan.
+If you live in New Orleans and want to move for a new job, and you see your child on weekends and during holiday breaks, that move likely won’t affect the plan.
 But if you move more than 300 miles away to Shreveport, the custody plan you have is not going to work – and any expenses you in incur trying to make it work will be yours alone.
 You can also be found in contempt for missing visitation, which can have additional penalties including fines or even jail time.

 You will need to go through the courts to modify your child custody order.
 Furthermore, if you moving means your coparent now bears a greater share of the expenses to raise your child, he or she will most likely request additional child support, too.